yusifu-m-barrie/MADAMWEBSITE/exampleSite/content/english/project/project3.md

 This third phase has four strategic axes:

-ü Incentivize and facilitate increased institutional and community uptake of women’s entrepreneurship model in Sierra Leone
+ Incentivize and facilitate increased institutional and community uptake of women’s entrepreneurship model in Sierra Leone

-ü Enhance sustainable access to market information for women in Bombali and Tonkolili districts
+ Enhance sustainable access to market information for women in Bombali and Tonkolili districts

-ü Increase offer for customized financial services for women entrepreneurs by financial service provider
+ Increase offer for customized financial services for women entrepreneurs by financial service provider

-ü Enhance networking between VSLA groups to drive women-led advocacy for improved enabling environment for women entrepreneurship
+Enhance networking between VSLA groups to drive women-led advocacy for improved enabling environment for women entrepreneurship